Terms and Conditions

 Exclusion of Consequential Damages: We shall not be liable for any indirect, incidental, consequential, special, exemplary, or punitive damages of any kind, including but not limited to: lost profits, lost business opportunities, lost savings, loss of use, loss of data, costs of procurement of substitute services, emotional distress, reputational harm, or any other economic or non-economic losses, even if Momiji & Maple has been advised of the possibility of such damages.

-Supplier Acts and Omissions: While we exercise due diligence in selecting and contracting with reputable suppliers, to the fullest extent permitted by law, we shall not be liable for any injury, illness, death, loss, accident, delay, damage, or inconvenience arising from any act, error, omission, negligence, or willful misconduct of any independent supplier or their employees, agents, or subcontractors once services are being delivered.
-This includes but is not limited to transportation providers, accommodations, restaurants, activity operators, and any other third parties contracted to provide services during your trip.
-While we will use reasonable efforts to address supplier-related issues that arise during the trip, guests acknowledge that suppliers are independent entities and that our ability to remedy supplier performance issues may be limited by factors beyond our control.
+Supplier Acts and Omissions: To the fullest extent permitted by law, we shall not be liable for any injury, illness, death, loss, accident, delay, damage, or inconvenience arising from any act, error, omission, negligence, or willful misconduct of the DMC, its suppliers, or their employees, agents, or subcontractors.
+This includes but is not limited to transportation providers, accommodations, restaurants, activity operators, guides, and any other third parties contracted by the DMC to provide services during your trip.
+While we will use reasonable efforts to address issues that arise during the trip, guests acknowledge that the DMC and its suppliers are independent entities and that our ability to remedy supplier performance issues may be limited by factors beyond our control.

 Events Beyond Our Control: We shall not be liable for any injury, loss, delay, damage, or failure to perform arising from causes beyond our reasonable control, including but not limited to acts of God, natural disasters, weather conditions, pandemics, government actions, civil unrest, war, terrorism, labor disputes, strikes, transportation delays or cancellations, mechanical breakdowns, supplier insolvency or bankruptcy, or any other force majeure event.
 Our obligations under these Terms are suspended during any force majeure event affecting our ability to perform.